safl/chplforpyp-docs/docs/source/index.rst

 But, if you find yourself using any of these packages: multithreading, multiprocessing, pyOpenCL, pyCuda, mpi4py, NumPy, distarray, Numba, Bohrium, numexpr, and/or cython.
 You might feel that Python's batteries need a recharge.

+..
 You might then think that you would need to delve into the world of curlybrackets, implementing low-level methods in C/C++ and binding them to Python.
 There is an alternative, it does have curlybrackets, but you won't get cut on the corners.

-The alternative is Chapel, it comes with a set of turbo-charged batteries, batteries for parallelism!
+Consider then Chapel, it comes with a set of turbo-charged batteries, batteries for parallelism!
 If parallelism, communication, and performance is a concern for you, and you enjoy a nice clean syntax, then you might start caring about Chapel.

 Do read on.